sparkerrecipes/sparkerrecipes.github.io/_recipes/indian-fish-and-chips.md

 ### Directions

 * Preheat oven to 450.
 Cut sweet potato into flat wedges about 1/2in thick.
-Toss weeds with ground ginger, oil, salt, and pepper.
+Toss wedges with ground ginger, oil, salt, and pepper.
 Arrange in a single layer on parchment paper and roast until brown & tender, 20-25 minutes.

 * In a large bowl, make the batter.
 Whisk the chickpea flour, baking powder, garam masala, and 1/2 tsp each of salt and pepper.
 Then add 1/2c cold water.
 Chill in refrigerator for at least 5 minutes.